Masood Azhar: Harkat-ul-Ansar

-In 1993, the militant organisation Harkat-ul-Ansar was established and Masood served as its general secretary.
-In 1998, U.S.'s Central Intelligence Agency (CIA) in its report stated, "HuA, an Islamic extremist organisation that Pakistan supports in its proxy war against Indian forces in Kashmir, increasingly is using terrorist tactics against Westerners and random attacks on civilians that could involve Westerners to promote its pan-Islamic agenda."
-CIA also stated that Hua had abducted at least 13 persons of which 12 were from western countries in the period from early 1994 to 1998.

 Arrest in India

 In early 1994, Azhar travelled to Srinagar under a fake identity, to ease tensions between Harkat-ul-Ansar's feuding factions of Harkat-ul-Jihad al-Islami and Harkat-ul-Mujahideen.
 India arrested him in February from Khanabal near Anantnag and imprisoned him for his terrorist activities with the groups.
 On being arrested, he said "Soldiers of Islam have come from 12 countries to liberate Kashmir.
 We will answer your carbines with rocket launchers" He was imprisoned at the Badami Bagh Cantonment in Srinagar, Tihar Jail in Delhi, and lastly the Kot Balwal Jail in Jammu (from where he would eventually be released).

-In July, 1995, six foreign tourists were kidnapped in Jammu and Kashmir.
+In July 1995, six foreign tourists were kidnapped in Jammu and Kashmir.
 The kidnappers, referring to themselves as Al-Faran (a pseudonym of the Harkat-ul-Mujahideen), included the release of Masood Azhar among their demands.
 One of the hostages managed to escape whilst another was found in a decapitated state in August.
 The others were never seen or heard from since 1995.
 FBI had interrogated Azhar multiple times during his jail-stay on the locus of the kidnappings.

+In 1998, U.S.'s Central Intelligence Agency (CIA) in its report stated, "HuA, an Islamic extremist organisation that Pakistan supports in its proxy war against Indian forces in Kashmir, increasingly is using terrorist tactics against Westerners and random attacks on civilians that could involve Westerners to promote its pan-Islamic agenda."
+CIA also stated that HuA had abducted at least 13 persons, of which 12 were from western countries, in the period from early 1994 to 1998.